Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 We are edging ever closer to a significant global health care workforce crisis.
 The WHO estimates that we are facing a shortfall of 18 million health workers to achieve and sustain universal health coverage by 2030—and approximately half of that shortfall, 9 million health workers, are nurses and midwives.

 It is high time, therefore, that countries think radically differently about the way they train, deploy, and look after their health workers, particularly nurses and midwives.
 This will require political commitment and domestic resource mobilization.
-Countries will need to increase their allocation to health budgets to invest in their […]
+Countries will need to increase their allocation to health budgets to invest in their nursing and […]

 Dissonance and Harmony: Balancing Nursing and Home Life During the Holidays